wavefrontHQ/docs/pages/doc/alerts_notifications.md

 You can **explicitly** include chart images in notifications for [custom alert targets](webhooks_alert_notification.html).

 For custom alert targets created **before release 2018-26.x** you must edit the alert target's template to include chart images in notifications.
-See [Adding Chart Images to Older Custom Alert Targets](alert_target_customizing.html#add-chart-images-to-older-custom-alert-targets) for sample setup instructions for updating an email alert target.

 #### How to Exclude Chart Images